nebojsatomic/IDE21/README.md

 There is a lot to rewrite here, but it should not be impossible to create something new and exciting...

 * NOTE that only [verified](https://docs.github.com/en/authentication/managing-commit-signature-verification) commits will be accepted

+Any kind of support regarding no-code contributions like sharing on social media, creating posts or videos about using this project, or anything else that comes to mind, is more than welcome.

 # Translation